top of page

 HEALING

 Whatever the reason that led to root canal treatment, the result will be in 95% of cases the healing of the tooth, and the resorption of the granuloma, in addition to the closure of the fistulas.
-In practice, it happens that by eliminating the bacteria that cause the problems, the body is put in a position to be able to restore health.
+Substantially, what happens is that by eliminating the bacteria that cause the problems, the body is put in a position to be able to restore health.

-In a small number of cases, however, root canal treatment may not be as successful.
+In a small number of cases, however, root canal treatment may be not successful.
 This may be due to the anatomical variability of the internal canals.
-Not infrequently they have "delta" branches, with lateral microchannels that can retain a certain amount of bacteria and delay or prevent healing.
+Quite often they have "delta" branches, with lateral microchannels that can retain a certain amount of bacteria and delay or prevent healing.

 APICECTOMY

-In the event that normal root canal treatment maneuvers do not have the desired effects, and provided that they have been performed correctly, it happens that the particular anatomy of that given tooth, or that particular canal, does not allow cleaning or sealing. sufficient.
-Therefore, in some microscopic area of the apex of the root, there is a bacterial load sufficient to keep a lesion alive.
-The cause can be sought in the invisible presence of small lateral canals or internal connections between canals of the same root, etc. If root canal treatment has been performed at the highest possible level, but the lesion does not heal, an alternative remains: endodontic surgery or apicoectomy.
+If root canal treatment maneuvers do not have the desired effects, and provided that they have been performed correctly, it follows that the particular anatomy of that given tooth, or that particular canal, does not allow sufficient cleaning or sealing.
+Therefore, in some microscopic apical root area, there is a bacterial load enough to keep an illness going.
+The cause can be identified in the invisible presence of small lateral canals or internal connections between canals of the same root, etc. If root canal treatment has been performed at the highest possible level, but the lesion does not heal, an alternative technique can be applied: endodontic surgery or apicoectomy.

-It basically consists in reaching the apex of the root surgically, through a small incision through the gum, and in the cut of the root, with the consequent removal of the apex itself.
-In this way, all possible and potential bacterial loads still present in that part of the root and that the root canal had not been able to eliminate are eliminated.
+It basically consists in surgically reaching the root apex through a small gum incision, allowing to cut it off the root, with simultaneous cleaning of the infection body.
+In this way, all possible and potential bacterial loads still present in that part of the root, are eliminated.

-Once the root has been cut, its retrograde obturation is carried out, that is, in the opposite direction to root canal treatment.
-In other words, the new apex of the root closes definitively.
+Once the root has been cut, a retrograde obturation is carried out: a filling performed in the opposite direction to root canal treatment.
+In other words, the new apex of the root gets sealed permanently.

 Once the operation has been performed, the progressive healing of the lesion follows, with the simultaneous formation of the bone.
-The complete disappearance of each lesion at the radiographic level can occur in a variable time from a few months to a year in particularly difficult cases.
+The complete disappearance of each lesion at radiographic check, occurs in a period of time spanning from a few months to a year in particularly difficult cases.